fityannugroho/idn-area-extractor/README.md

 Optional:

+- `options.compare`: Compare the extracted data with the latest data.
+Default: `false`.
 - `options.destination`: The destination folder to save the CSV file.
 Default: `process.cwd()`.
 - `options.output`: The output file name without the file extension.
 Default: `options.data`.
 - `options.range`: Extract specific PDF pages (e.g. 1-2,5,7-10).
 If not set, all pages will extracted.